Maximilian-Winter/pytonium/readme.md

-## PytoniumLibrary
+## Pytonium
-### PytoniumLibrary is a framework for building python apps, with a GUI based on the web-technologies HTML, CSS and Javascript.
+### Pytonium is a framework for building python apps, with a GUI based on the web-technologies HTML, CSS and Javascript.

 It uses the Chromium Embedded Framework for rendering and execution of javascript.